Rio Ferdinand blames ‘male chauvinists’ and ‘archaic thinking’ for Lioness abuse

 The letter is calling on ministers to pass the full piece of legislation, which the government has promised to soon reintroduce to parliament, as well as amend the bill to ensure violence against women and girls is deemed a priority harm.

-Marcus Rashford, Lucy Bronze, and Gareth Southgate are among the other signatories of the letter which is also signed by anti-online abuse charity Glitch.
+Marcus Rashford, Lucy Bronze, and Gareth Southgate are among the other signatories of the letter, which is also signed by anti-online abuse charity Glitch.

-Recent research carried out by Hate Lab, which collects data on hate speech, discovered that 92 per cent of the England women’s national football team were subjected to hate speech on social media platforms in the build-up to and during the Women’s Euros.
+Recent research carried out by Hate Lab, which collects data on hate speech, discovered that 92 per cent of the England women’s national football team was subjected to hate speech on social media platforms in the build-up to and during the Women’s Euros.
 Some 96 per cent of the abuse was misogynistic, while 4 per cent was homophobic.

-Researchers analysed more than 78,000 social media posts aimed at the Lionesses who beat Germany with an extra-time win to secure England’s first major trophy since the men’s side lifted the 1966 World Cup.
+Researchers analysed more than 78,000 social media posts aimed at the Lionesses, who beat Germany with an extra-time win to secure England’s first major trophy since the men’s side lifted the 1966 World Cup.

 Ferdinand labelled the internet a “great hiding place” as he said he had encountered people who have “called” him “names” on social media that would never do the same if they saw him in the street.